 “I love you, and will always love you.”

 One mission of this foundation is to help prevent parents and loved ones from making the same mistakes we did.
 Every day with Patrick we were dealing with a person in a downward spiral and we were doing our best to provide a safety net and yet at the same time teach some life lessons.
 We were doing our best to set goals, dissuade detrimental behaviors, and instill better behaviors, but we were not making progress.
 We did not know Patrick had CTE (Chronic Traumatic Encephalopathy) but we knew something was wrong.
 We were unable to get any indication from the many doctors we took him to that CTE was even a possibility.
 We were in the dark.
 Our main mission is to spread CTE awareness as quickly as we can… so young men like Patrick, will be diagnosed and supported and kept alive until a cure is discovered.
-Currently diagnostic tools for CTE are in the research phases but as more people become aware of the disease and its presence in young athletes that will change.
+Currently diagnostic tools for CTE are in the research phases but as more people become aware of the disease and its presence in athletes and veterans that will change.

-In this article we want to share the experiences we had with Patrick to serve as a possible guide to caregivers on what worked and did not work while dealing with a person with CTE.
 Patrick suffered with CTE for a long time.
 It started gradually and progressed so slowly that none of us knew what was happening, yet we saw changes.
 As parents and loved ones our only goal was to help Patrick be happy and successful.
 But (and he used to hate that word) our outreach for help and advice and expressions of love were not received well and so off the mark.
 We thought we were dealing with a normal guy going through some tough times.
 None of us knew until the autopsy that Patrick had a disease.
 He wasn’t being inconsiderate, ungrateful, angry or lazy as it seemed so many times.
 He was experiencing brain malfunction.
 We always knew he was strong and could conquer problems and many times we pushed him to “get-it-together”, when all he really needed was a hug.
 And he needed a way to fight the disease that was growing in his brain.

 We are not clinicians and doctors and any advice we give is based on our experiences with just one patient.
 Seeking professional help is a must and finding medicines to deal with some of the symptoms may help.
 Our hope is to give you one piece of a very complex puzzle.
 Every person is different, every brain is different, and every injury is different.
 Below are some things we learned the hard way.
-Regrettably we learned too late to share these with Patrick.

 - First and foremost, let them know they are loved and you will always be there for them no matter what.
 Be their friend.
 Give them a hug even if they act like it isn’t wanted.